-Black Line Art Limits Your Artistic Growth (video resources)
+Black Line Art Limits Your Artistic Growth: Video Resources + Project Info

 Black line art makes it harder to color with realism— video tutorial.
 “Easter Egg” project for Copic Markers shown in progress.

-Do you color pages or stamps with strong black outlines?
+Do you color line art with strong black outlines?

 BG45 is the primary marker for this “Easter Egg” project.
 Realistic and artistic Copic Markers plus colored pencils.
 Class from VanillaArts.com

-And if you draw your own images, starting with a black inking layer is standard practice!
+And for those who draw, starting with a black fineliner is standard practice!

-What once was helpful is now the thing holding you back.
+What once was helpful becomes the thing holding you back.

 (click below to watch at YouTube)